neondatabase/website/content/docs/functions/json_extract_path_text.md

 Let's say we have another table, `hobbies`, that includes additional useful information such as difficulty level and average cost to practice each hobby.

-We can create one with some sample data using the query below.
+We can create the `hobbies` table with some sample data with the following statements:

 ```sql
 CREATE TABLE hobbies (